Adapting Physics-Informed Neural Networks to Improve ODE Optimization in Mosquito Population Dynamics: Methods

 The training process mainly happens during the second and third stages, with the first stage being the shortest.
 This is because neural networks can quickly learn to fit the given data too well.
 We usually limit the first phase, where the model learns to match the initial data, to between 5,000 and 10,000 steps.
 In the progressive causal phase, the model gradually learns to solve the differential equations over an expanding area.
-This phase takes longer because the model needs to successfully reduce its errors to a certain level before it can extend its learning to new areas.
+This phase takes longer because the model must successfully reduce its errors to a required level before it can extend its learning to new areas.
 For systems that do not reliably converge, the number of steps for this phase should be sufficiently high.
 We set this phase to last between 50,000 and 100,000 steps to ensure thorough learning.
-Finally, in the fine tuning phase, we take the early stopping approach.
-We check the model's performance every 1,000 steps with an evaluation loss, where all the weights $\lambda$s are set to 1.0.
+Then, in the final tuning phase, the early stopping approach is adopted.
+The model's performance is checked every 1,000 steps with an evaluation loss, where all weights $\lambda$s are set to 1.0.
 If no improvement is recorded in the model's performance after several checks, the training ends.
-This ensures the model is as accurate as possible without wasting time on unnecessary training.
+This ensures the model is as accurate as possible without time spent on unnecessary training.